Tosaaaki/piphawk-ai/README.md

 `PULLBACK_LIMIT_OFFSET_PIPS` is the base distance for a pullback LIMIT order when the AI proposes a market entry.
 The actual offset is derived from ATR and ADX, and if price runs away while the trend persists the order can be switched to a market order under AI control.
 `AI_LIMIT_CONVERT_MODEL` sets the OpenAI model used when asking whether a pending LIMIT should be switched to a market order.
 The default is `gpt-4.1-nano`.
 `PULLBACK_PIPS` defines the offset used specifically when the price is within the pivot suppression range.
 The defaults are `2` and `3` respectively.
+`PIP_SIZE` specifies the pip value for the traded pair (e.g. `0.01` for JPY pairs) and is used when calculating the new volatility‑based pullback threshold.
+The system derives a dynamic pullback requirement from ATR, ADX and recent price swings.
+If indicators are missing, the fallback is `PULLBACK_PIPS`.
 `RANGE_ENTRY_OFFSET_PIPS` determines how far from the Bollinger band center price must be (in pips) before keeping a market entry.
 When closer, the entry switches to a LIMIT at the band high or low.
 The default is `3`.
 `想定ノイズ` is automatically computed from ATR and Bollinger Band width and included in the AI prompt to help choose wider stop-loss levels.
 `NOISE_SL_MULT` は AI が算出した SL をこの倍率で拡大します (default `1.5`).